Campeche Tarpon Fishing - Mexico

 "I've hosted numerous baby tarpon fishing trips at Campeche, a wonderful historic city in Mexico.
 Campeche is located on the Gulf of Mexico, about six hours SW of Cancun.
 The people are very friendly.
 The city is clean.
 And the baby tarpon fishing is amazing.
 I had never been to a city in Mexico before where people were out jogging and exercising at 9:00 and 10 p.m.
 Campeche is recognized as a World Heritage Site with about 400,000 people.

-Once our group reaches Campeche, everything is included except for dinners and gratuities.
-Our group goes out each night for fantastic local cuisine.
 Dinners are priced comparable to the states.
 If you don’t want to walk to the restaurants, the hotel shuttle van or a taxi can drive us.
-For 2023 and on, we'll stay at the Tarpon Town Colonial Lodge, air-conditioned with a swimming pool, free Wi-Fi, and a hot breakfast for anglers each day at 5:30 a.m.
-Following breakfast, we walk across the road and get into the boats." - Brad Staples
+For 2024 and on, we'll stay at the Tarpon Town Colonial Lodge, air-conditioned with a swimming pool, free Wi-Fi, and more." - Brad Staples

 Click here for Brad's 2023 Trip Report.